 How LED Work?

 Modern days LED bulbs feature with “SSL” technology (Solid State Lighting).
-Generally, a LED is a two lead semiconductor light source.
+Generally, an LED is a two-lead semiconductor light source.
 LED is a p–n junction diode that can emit light when it’s activated.
 When you apply a suitable voltage to the leads then electrons are able to recombine with electron holes within the device that can release energy in the form of photons.
 If you want to know more about LEDs working principle then please Google it.

 How Famous is LED Bulbs?

-The United State, Department of Energy estimates that just using LED bulbs by 2025 will reduce 62% of electricity demands for lighting.
+The United States, Department of Energy estimates that just using LED bulbs by 2025 will reduce 62% of electricity demands for lighting.
 LEDs will eliminate 258 million metric tons of carbon emissions.